What kind of course is this?

-This is a course on classroom teaching methodology focusing on teaching foreign languages in the US; it is NOT an SLA course and it is NOT a second language teaching methods course, i.e., it is not a course for teachers of a foreign language in the country in which the language is spoken.
+This is a course on classroom teaching methodology focusing on teaching world languages in the US; it is NOT an SLA course and it is NOT a second language teaching methods course, i.e., it is not a course for teachers of a world language in the country in which the language is spoken.

 This course is free and open to the public.
 However, if you would like to make a donation to support scholarship funding for students at The Ohio State University to study abroad, please click the support link at the bottom of this page.